ishanarya0/Conway-s-Game-of-Life/README.md

 ## Run
 The main finction is in "Main.java" file.

-Use the following commands to compile and execute
+Use the following commands to compile and execute.

     javac Main.java
 --------